Money Monster: Plot

 Flamboyant television financial expert Lee Gates is in the midst of the latest edition of his show, Money Monster.
-Less than 24 hours earlier, IBIS Clear Capital's stock inexplicably cratered, apparently due to a glitch in a trading algorithm, costing investors $800 million.
+Less than 24 hours earlier, IBIS Clear Capital's stock inexplicably cratered, supposedly due to a glitch in a trading algorithm, costing investors $800 million.
 Lee planned to have IBIS CEO Walt Camby appear for an interview, but Camby unexpectedly departed for a business trip to Geneva, Switzerland.

 Midway through the show, a deliveryman wanders onto the set, pulls a gun and takes Lee hostage, forcing him to put on a vest laden with explosives.
 The man reveals that his name is Kyle Budwell, who invested $60,000—his entire life savings—in IBIS after Lee endorsed the company on camera.
 He was wiped out along with the other investors.

-Unless he gets some answers, Kyle will blow up Lee before killing himself.
+Unless Kyle gets some answers, he will blow up Lee before killing himself.
 Once police are notified, they discover that the receiver to the bomb's vest is located over Lee's kidney.
 The only way to destroy the receiver—and with it, Kyle's leverage—is to shoot Lee and hope he survives.

 With the help of longtime director Patty Fenn, Lee tries to calm Kyle and locate Camby, though Kyle is dissatisfied when both Lee and IBIS chief communications officer Diane Lester offer to compensate him for his financial loss.
 He is angered by Diane's insistence that the algorithm is to blame.
 Diane is not satisfied with her own explanation, either, and defies colleagues by contacting a programmer who created the algorithm, Won Joon.
 Reached in Seoul, Joon insists that an algorithm could not take such a large, lopsided position without someone meddling with it.

 Lee appeals to his TV viewers for help, seeking to recoup the lost investment, but is dejected by their response.
-The New York City Police Department (NYPD) find Kyle's pregnant girlfriend Molly and allow her to talk to Kyle through a video feed.
+The NYPD find Kyle's pregnant girlfriend Molly and allow her to talk to Kyle through a video feed.
 When she learns that he lost everything, she viciously berates him before the police cut the feed.
-Lee, siding with Kyle, agrees to help his captor discover what went wrong.
+Lee, seeing the decimation that has been visited on Kyle (i.e., not only losing so much money, but being yelled at on live TV by his hateful, spiteful girlfriend), decides to side with Kyle.
+Lee agrees to help his captor discover what went wrong.